RosaWagner/Borel/README_en.md

 This style exhibits several features:

-* **The ascenders are reaching three times the size of the x-height**, which is significantly taller compared to what we see in a more common typographic environment (books, screen, signage etc.), and especially regarding what we know about readability.

-* **The capital letters often follow the cursive style**, although it is not recommended anymore since they can be challenging for beginning writers—they are hard to trace and some letter shapes are easily confusable for readers.

 * **The script has an upright angle**, which is actually thoughtful for the left handed people.
 If the upright angle is hard to reproduce for some children, they can rotate their sheet to be more comfortable.

 * **It follows a rounded aesthetic**, which contributes to a soft, child-like, style.

+* **The ascenders are reaching three times the size of the x-height**, which is significantly taller compared to what we see in a more common typographic environment (books, screen, signage etc.), and especially regarding what we know about readability.

-* **Some letters (like `b`, `f`, `r`, `s`, `x`, `z`, and `Z`) have unique shapes** that are different from what you might see in other countries.
+* **Some letters (like `b`, `f`, `r`, `s`, `x`, `z`, and `Z`) have unique shapes** that are different from what you might see in other countries then France.

+* **The capital letters often follow the cursive style**, although it is not recommended anymore since they can be challenging for beginning writers—they are hard to trace and some letter shapes are easily confusable for readers.

 * **The “Séyès” lines—a system of guidelines—dictate the proportions of the letters**, with the lowercase letters using one line, ascenders using three lines, and so on.